cs3110/textbook/_sources/chapters/modules/functional_data_structures.md

 {{ video_embed | replace("%%VID%%", "CLeXXZDkkCI")}}

-A *functional data structure* is one that does not make use of any imperative features.
-That is, no operations of the data structure have any side effects.
+A *functional data structure* is one that does not make use of mutability.
 It's possible to build functional data structures both in functional languages and in imperative languages.
+For example, you could build a Java equivalent to OCaml's `list` type by creating a `Node` class whose fields are immutable by virtue of using the `const` keyword.

 Functional data structures have the property of being *persistent*: updating the data structure with one of its operations does not change the existing version